 This collaboration will be crucial to addressing the challenges which the DNOs face.

-One is the huge uncertainty over the demands which will be placed on their networks, most notably when electric vehicles will start to be adopted en masse and what they will play in the decarbonisation of heating.
+One is the huge uncertainties they face with regards to the demands which will be placed on their networks, most notably over when electric vehicles will start to be adopted en masse and what role they will play in the decarbonisation of heating.
 “If low-carbon heat and electric vehicles hit the network at the same time that will be a really big challenge,” cautions Erwin.

 Another is how to protect and support vulnerable customers in a system which will provide substantial benefits to those who have the resources to become active participants in the market.

 “What we’re doing here is deploying a whole load of smart technology, digitalisation and big data, and that’s going to provide a load of opportunities for people with electric cars, with batteries and with solar panels to trade those assets and make money out of them,” he adds.